robert-ros/opil_riogistics/README.md

 $ rosservice call /robot/robot_pallet_zone/state
 ```

-It will return the action to perform and the angle needed to pose the robot in front the pallet:
+It will return the action to perform and the angle needed to position the robot in front the pallet:

 ```
 $ "2.4946874:unload"